paodelonga/awesome-wm-widgets/README.md

  --[>D]
 ```

-> The installation of some widgets may vary, so check the widget folder for the correct installation method.
+> The installation of some widgets may be different, so check the widget README for the correct installation method.

 ---